Policy · 13 May 2026

 3. Total Super Balance threshold for non-concessional contributions rises from $2.0M to $2.1M on 1 July 2026, with bring-forward bands also shifting.

 Division 296 is the most significant change to superannuation taxation since the introduction of the Transfer Balance Cap in 2017.
-It was passed by Parliament under the previous government (the Treasury Laws Amendment (Better Targeted Superannuation Concessions) Act) and takes effect from the 2026-27 financial year.
+After more than two years of debate and substantial last-minute amendments, the two bills implementing it passed Parliament on 10 March 2026 and take effect from the 2026-27 financial year.

-For super accounts with a Total Super Balance above $3 million at 30 June each year, an additional 15% tax applies to the proportion of annual earnings attributable to the balance over $3 million.
-This sits on top of the existing 15% tax on super earnings, meaning the effective tax rate on those earnings is 30%.
+For super accounts with a Total Super Balance above $3 million on 30 June, an additional tax applies to the proportion of earnings attributable to the balance above the threshold.
+There are two tiers:

 Who's affected